Admission Policy

 Purpose

-To ensure applicants who are accepted in Cornerstone International Community College of Canada programs have the best chance to succeed in their studies.
+To ensure applicants who are accepted into Cornerstone International Community College of Canada programs have the best chance to succeed in their studies.

 Policy